BRim28/Comment-System/README.md

     2. Very primitive features as per requirements in Assignment.

     3. Can enhance the system by tracking ip address of users and restricting upto only one vote.(Else login mechanism can be used.)

+(NOTE:- MySQL database file uploaded in 'database folder'.
+Please export it to your databse.)